-The occurrence of in the rule for get refers the formal parameter of this name in set.
+The occurrence of in the rule for get and set refers the formal parameter of this name in set.

 You will be given a skeleton optimizer that accepts analysis options.
 You should implement static class resolution and should use it to perform the following changes: